ezeoleaf/awesome-golang-repositories/README.md

 ## Repositories

-[watcher](https://github.com/radovskyb/watcher) watcher: watcher is a Go package for watching for files or directory changes without using filesystem events.
+[watcher](https://github.com/radovskyb/watcher): watcher is a Go package for watching for files or directory changes without using filesystem events.